DavidEGriffin/packt/README.md

 # packt
-Exercises from "Python Machine Learning" 3rd edition by Raschka and Mirjalili
+Working through exercises from "Python Machine Learning" 3rd edition by Raschka and Mirjalili